Drake in California: Landing in California

 Drake's ship The Golden Hind landed in a coastal harbor, which Drake named New Albion, after nearby white cliffs which reminded him of England's White Cliffs of Dover.
-His crew unloaded the ship and keelhauled it on a beach, where they built a stone fort and spent five weeks repairing their ship.
+His crew unloaded the ship and careened it on a beach, where they built a stone fort and spent five weeks repairing their ship.

 Like most early explorations, mainly by Spaniards, Drake's harbor was not marked by a large, permanent marker that could be found by future visitors.
 Instead, smaller pieces of physical and documentary evidence lead to the identity of Drake's landing site.
 Scholars find uncertainty over Drake's landing site "a little strange since most of the voyage and layovers are described in such satisfying detail by Francis Fletcher."
 Historian Derek Wilson states the evidence points to either Drake’s Bay (38.0138° latitude) or Bodega Bay (38.3332°) near Point Reyes, California.
 The pieces of evidence include: